Milfoil, Common Yarrow

 American Society for the Prevention of Cruelty to Animals (ASPCA) 2022.
 Yarrow.

-Shapiro, A.M. and Manolis, T.D.
+Shapiro, A.M. and T.D.
+Manolis.
 2007.
 Field Guide to Butterflies of the San Francisco Bay and Sacramento Valley Regions.
-University of California Press, Berkeley – Los Angeles, California.
+University of California Press, Berkeley and Los Angeles, California.

 Hurteau, M., and R. Briggs.
 2006.
 Common yarrow Achillea millefolium L. Plant Fact Sheet.
 United States Department of Agriculture, Natural Resources Conservation Service, National Plant Data Center.
 Plant Materials Center.
 Bridger, Montana.